Skip to main content

 1. Open Settings from the main navigation.

-• Fees deducted — The combined Stripe processing fees for all payments in the batch.
+• Fees — The combined Stripe processing fees deducted.

 Understanding Payout Statuses